 How to Repair Corrupted Partition

-Here are step-by-step instructions for both of the options.
+Here are the step-by-step instructions for these methods:

 Option 1: Repair the Partition Map Using Disk Utility